cmartinezal/REST-API/README.md

 This project establishes a REST API with JWT (JSON Web Token) authentication to manage superheroes, superpowers, and users.

-A RESTful API is an interface that two computer systems use to exchange information securely over the internet.
+A REST API is an interface that two computer systems use to exchange information securely over the internet.
 Most business applications have to communicate with other internal and third-party applications to perform various tasks.
 Some examples include:

-- Social media sites like Twitter, Facebook use REST APIs to integrate with third-party applications and allow posting updates.
+- Social media sites like Twitter, Facebook use REST APIs to integrate with third-party applications and allow posting updates
-- Ridesharing apps like Uber and Lyft use REST APIs to coordinate cars, obtain maps, fares and location data.
+- Ridesharing apps like Uber and Lyft use REST APIs to coordinate cars, obtain maps, fares and location data
-- Video, music streaming through Netflix, Spotify use REST APIs to get info on media files from servers.
+- Video, music streaming through Netflix, Spotify use REST APIs to get info on media files from servers

 ### RESTful service